logfellow/logstash-logback-encoder/README.md

   <appender-ref ref="stash" />
 </configuration>
 ```

+Internally, the TCP appenders are asynchronous (using the [LMAX Disruptor RingBuffer](https://lmax-exchange.github.io/disruptor/)).
+All the encoding and TCP communication is delegated to a single writer thread.
+There is no need to wrap the TCP appenders with another asynchronous appender.
+The TCP appenders will never block the logging thread.
+If the RingBuffer is full (e.g. due to slow network, etc), then events will be dropped.
+The TCP appenders will automatically reconnect if the connection breaks.

 To receive TCP input in logstash, configure a [`tcp`](http://www.logstash.net/docs/latest/inputs/tcp) input with the [`json`](http://www.logstash.net/docs/latest/codecs/json) codec in logstash's configuration like this: